The first day of school is just a few weeks away. But this year’s back-to-school festivities will look different than they have in the past.

 One solution?
 Include online collaboration tools.

 But with so many tools out there, it’s hard to know which will be most effective.
-Below are five stellar online collaboration tools to consider using this fall.
+Below are five stellar online collaboration tools to consider using in your courses.

 1. Google Drive

 Google Drive includes a variety of fantastic online collaboration tools—Google Docs, Google Slides, Google Sheets, and Google Forms.
 It’s likely you’re already familiar with GoogleDrive, but it’s always good to reevaluate how you’ll use it in hybrid and online courses.